Adnan-pron/Betting-site/README.md

 ![Betting Platform Screenshot](01.__thumbnail.png)

+## Demo

+Check out the live demo of the platform at [Demo Link](lv_0_20240715030930.mp4).

 ## Purchase

-This repository contains only the description and screenshots.
+This repository contains only the description and demo link.
 The full source code is available for purchase.

-**Feel free to contact me for more details or to buy the source code:**
+**Contact me for more details or to buy the source code:**

-- **Email:** codecraftmens@gmail.com
+- **Email:** your-email@example.com
 - **Telegram:** [Codecraftmens](https://t.me/Codecraftmens)

-For the complete source code and a seamless experience, please reach out through the provided contact details.

----

-**Note:** This project is not open-source and is intended for commercial use only.
-Please respect the licensing and contact for any inquiries.
+Feel free to contact me for more details or to make a purchase.